Jay Fung: Early life and education

 Fung was born on 22 February 1988 in British Hong Kong.
 He emigrated to Edmonton, Canada with his family when he was one-and-a-half years old.
-He graduated from the University of Alberta Marketing.
+He graduated from the University of Alberta majoring in Marketing.

 Career

 Fung began learning the guitar at the age of 13.
 In 2011, Fung competed in the 3rd season of The Voice, placing as the final runner-up.
 He officially joined Music Plus Label, part of Imperial Entertainment Group, in 2012.
 On 12 November 2012, he released his first album, Starting From Today.